Index A - Z

 A text attribute applied within the properties of an image that describes the image for the use of screen readers and will display if the image does not load correctly.

-A program with a Graphical User Interface (GUI) used to navigate the Internet.
+A program with a Graphical User Interface is (GUI) used to navigate the Internet.
 Examples include Google Chrome, Mozilla Firefox, or Internet Explorer.

 A list of items, short sentences, or steps in a procedure made distinct by the use of icons.
 Often alphabetized and indented.